 Much of the envisioning, planning and delivery work of this is done in collaboration with our students.
 Events are intended to attract not only current university staff and students, but also alumni, government officials, interested public and organizations.

 We aim to bridge the gap – between theoretical and practical, the young and the old, and the academic and non-academic worlds.
 This is our place to create a meeting place – for people interested in transdisciplinary education and sustainable solutions – to transcend boundaries.

 Current Activities at CEMUS Forum

-We are currently working with actors such as Folkuniversitetet, Uppsala Municipality, Riksteatern, and Sigtunastiftelsen, with projects like Framtidsakademin , to create learning spaces for Sustainable Development outside the walls of Uppsala University and the Swedish University of Agricultural Sciences.
-CEMUS is also partnering with other institutions of higher learning such as Schumacher College and universities world-wide interested in student-led higher education for sustainability.
+We are currently working with actors such as Folkuniversitetet, Uppsala Municipality, and Sigtunastiftelsen, with projects like Framtidsakademin , to create learning spaces for Sustainable Development outside the walls of Uppsala University and the Swedish University of Agricultural Sciences.

-At the end of each semester, CEMUS organizes a festival to celebrate, share, and present the great work that students at CEMUS have done.
-The festival is co-created by students, course coordinators, researchers and actors from the local and wider community.
+At the end the spring semester, CEMUS students organizes a day to celebrate, share, and present topics and ideas about sustainability.
+The festival is organized by students, incollaboration with course coordinators, researchers and actors from the local and wider community.

 Lecture series on current issues: open to the public (in Swedish).
 Framtidsakademin offers public lectures by researchers that address questions of environment, development and sustainability.
 The lecture-series consists of five lecture per semester, free of charge and open for all, run in collaboration with Folkuniversitetet.
-The theme for Spring 2019 is (Bio)diversity.
+The theme for Fall 2019 is Tomorrow.